kimbrow1/Horned-Beasts/README.md

 ## Horned Beast

-I build an app with a direct and powerful purpose.
-It does all of the things that it accomplishes well.
-I should describe the purpose and functionality so those that visit my README understand the app
+### Feature #1: Display a Modal

+Given that a user wants to view the details of the image When the user clicks on an individual image
+Then the image should render larger on the screen with the description displayed

 ### Author: Student/Group Name